tylerjwoodfin/remindmail/README.md

         "smtp_server": "your domain's smtp server",
         "imap_server": "your domain's imap server",
         "port": 465
+    },
+    "tasks": {
+      "client_id": "Your client ID",
+      "client_secret": "Your client secret"
     }
   }
   ```

 - follow the `remind.md` section below

+# usage

+- natural language, e.g. `remindmail take the trash out on thursday`
+  - This is a work in progress!
+- scheduling `remindmail pull` to automatically pull reminders from Google through crontab (see below)
+- scheduling `remindmail generate` to automatically send emails based on date match from `remind.md` (see below)

+# generate

+- generates reminders from `remind.md` (see below)

+# pull

+- generates reminders from Google

 ## syncing with rclone (optional)